Sphera-ai/hybrid-search-sdk/src/README.md

   - `schema` (json, required): Schema of the collection.

 - **Returns:**
-  - `json`: Response of the created collection.
+  - `dict`: Response of the created collection.
 - **Example:**
 ```python
 # Create a custom collection